tarun-trj/translation_overlay/README.md

     python main.py
     ```

+2.  **Select Source Language:** Choose the language you want to translate FROM using the dropdown menu in the control panel.

-2.  **Select a Window:** Click the "Select a Window to Translate" button and choose your target application from the dropdown list.
+3.  **Select a Window:** Click the "Select a Window to Translate" button and choose your target application from the dropdown list.

-3.  **Start Translation:** Click "Start Translation."
+4.  **Start Translation:** Click "Start Translation."

 The translation overlay will appear on top of the target window, and a small control panel with pause (⏸) and refresh (↻) buttons will appear in the top-right corner of your screen.